zizmorcore/zizmor/docs/usage.md

-    This persona is ideal for finding things that are a good idea to clean up or resolve, but are likely not immediately actionable security findings (or are actionable, but indicate a intentional security decision by the workflow author).
+    This persona is ideal for finding things that are a good idea to clean up or resolve, but are likely not immediately actionable security findings (or are actionable, but suggest a intentional security decision by the workflow/action author).

     For example, using the pedantic persona will flag the following with an `unpinned-uses` finding, since it uses a symbolic reference